premchander-revature/interviewquestions/SQL/SQLinterviewquestions/SQLinterviewquestions.md

 ------

-41.How to create the Student_1 table, which is exact replica of Student table?
+41.How to create a Student1_table, which is an exact replica of Student_table?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)